 - To increase the accuracy, this test is sometimes done 3 times, often 3 days in a row.

 The test sample is examined under a microscope.
+This sputum stain test can give your doctor a quick answer.
 Another test, called a

 How to Prepare for the Test